WATCH: Chaos Erupts in London as Leftists Clash with Cops After Election

-Chaos erupted on the streets of London last night, as socialist anti-Brexit protestors violently clashed with police, chanting slogans like “not my prime minister” and “one solution, revolution”.
+Chaos erupted on the streets of London last night as socialist anti-Brexit protestors violently clashed with police chanting slogans like “not my prime minister” and “one solution, revolution”.

 Socialists, Antifa, and anti-Brexiteers took to the streets to show their disapproval of the British people’s democratic will while chanting “this is what democracy looks like”, following Prime Minister Boris Johnson’s landslide election victory over the far-left Labour Party leader, Jeremy Corbyn.

-One woman told Breitbart London: “Fuck Boris, fuck racism, fuck homophobia, fuck all you pigs”.
+One woman told Breitbart London: “Fuck Boris, fuck racism, fuck homophobia, fuck all you pigs.”

-“[Boris Johnson] is a pig and I’m so ashamed that he’s the prime minister of my country, it’s disgusting and I wish him the worst, I wish him a horrible death”, said another woman.
+“[Boris Johnson] is a pig and I’m so ashamed that he’s the prime minister of my country, it’s disgusting and I wish him the worst, I wish him a horrible death,” said another woman.

 “To see working-class people care about Boris Johnson, they’re shooting themselves in the face, it’s disgusting and yeah I wish him the worst.
-Go fuck yourself Boris Johnson, honestly, what a cunt”, she added.
+Go fuck yourself Boris Johnson, honestly, what a cunt,” she added.

-Holding placards with Socialist Worker slogans like “Defy Tory Rule” and “Open the Borders, No Deportations”, hundreds of protestors outside Number 10 Downing Street broke through barricades, blocking traffic and violently clashing with police.
+Holding placards with Socialist Worker slogans like ‘Defy Tory Rule’ and ‘Open the Borders, No Deportations’ and banners reading ‘Queer Resistance’, hundreds of protestors outside Number 10 Downing Street broke through barricades, blocking traffic and violently clashing with police.

 At least two protestors were arrested during last night’s protest, one for assaulting a police officer and another for brawling, the Telegraph reports.

-In Breitbart London’s exclusive video, London’s Metropolitan Police are seen using their batons and throwing protestors to the ground as the left-wing mob descended upon them.
+In Breitbart London’s exclusive video, London’s Metropolitan Police are seen using their batons and throwing protestors to the ground as the left-wing mob descends upon them.

 At one point, someone can be heard possibly goading the protesters, yelling “You’re not in sociology class anymore” as they jostle with police.